fit-r2lab/rhubarbe/README.md

 * *not even sure* should iwait have a telnet mode (-n/--telnet) as well ?

+* would be really cool if the authorization system could actually **get the lease** if nobody else uses the testbed at that time.
+  * need to do simple tests using the omf-generated certificate; will that alow to authenticate at the REST API and create the lease ?
+  * in which case we'll most likely need to configure the resource name...

-## cosmetic (P4)
+## cosmetic - known bugs (P4)

-* check main & ill usage
-  *  i.e. `iload fedora-21` does not say that I screwed up and forgot the `-i`
-* remove the need for $ALL_NODES and use config instead
-* nicer rhubarbe list -i (sizes, symlinks, etc..)
-* implement some way to store the logs from frisbee and imagezip somewhere
+* nicer rhubarbe list -i (sizes, symlinks, etc..) implement some way to store the logs from frisbee and imagezip somewhere
 * wait really is not talkative; even without -v we'd expect some logging...
 * is there a way to remove incomplete images under -save (both keybord interrupt and timeout..)
-* should we not log all the messages on the feedback/bus onto logger as well ?
+* should we not log all the messages on the feedback/bus onto logger as well ? job but somehow something later does it again...
 * curses react to window resize
   * getch() to return curses.KEY_RESIZE in such a case
   * window.nodelay(1) allows to make getch() non-blocking
+* Istatus -1/--on : list nodes that are on - same for -0/--off